Emory University Tuition and Fees

 Admission Requirements

 Emory University looks for students who took challenging courses in high school, noting that low test scores (if a student chooses to submit them) can be overcome with high grades.
-Applicants should submit recommendation letters, as well as personal statements and essays, and share how they will contribute to the university and community.
+Applicants should submit personal statements and essays, and share how they will contribute to the university and community.
+They may also submit recommendation letters from teachers in courses where they excelled – as well as in those where they faced and overcame challenges.
 Extracurricular activities can also be listed.

 SAT and ACT Scores